v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 - **Choose which users and groups see the labels.** Labels can be published to any email-enabled security group, distribution group, Office 365 group, or dynamic distribution group.

-- **Apply a default label** to all of the documents and email of the users and groups included in the label policy.
+- **Apply a default label** to all new documents and email created by the users and groups included in the label policy.
 This default label can set a base level of protection settings that you want applied to all your content.

 - **Require a justification for changing a label.** If content is marked Confidential and a user wants to remove that label or replace it with a lower classification, such as a label named Public, you can require that the user provide a justification when performing this action.
 These justifications will be available for the admin to review.
 We’re currently working on a report where admins can view the user justifications.